Religious intolerance: In Australia

 Religious freedom has developed partly due to the agreeable relationship between religious groups in its society.
 Several non-governmental organizations promoted tolerance and better understanding among religions in the country, both indigenous and non-indigenous.
 These groups included the Columbian Centre for Christian-Muslim Relations, the National Council of Churches in Australia and its affiliated Aboriginal and Islander Commission, and the Australian Council of Christians and Jews.
 In Victoria, Australia the Racial and Religious Tolerance Act 2001 makes illegal "conduct that incites hatred against, serious contempt for, or revulsion or severe ridicule of, that other person or class of persons" on the grounds of religious belief.

 In 2003, in response to an increase in anti-Islamic sentiment, the HREOC undertook a project involving national consultations on eliminating prejudice against Arab and Muslim citizens.
 As part of the consultations, the commission considered whether Muslim citizens shared an ethnic origin or race, as well as a religion, which would entitle them to comprehensive protection under the Federal Race Discrimination Act.
 The commission's report, made public in June 2004, contained no findings on the racial status of Arab and Muslim citizens.
-In January 2005 the leader of the neo-Nazi Australian Nationalist Movement was connected to incidents in 2004 in which several Asian-owned businesses and a synagogue in Perth were firebombed or sprayed with racist graffiti.
+In January 2005 the leader of the Australian Nationalist Movement was connected to incidents in 2004 in which several Asian-owned businesses and a synagogue in Perth were firebombed or sprayed with racist graffiti.
 On December 11, 2005, there was a riot in the Sydney suburb of Cronulla, that erupted because a group of Lebanese-Australian youths had assaulted two lifeguards.
 Demonstrators against the assault displayed anti-Arab and anti-Muslim slogans.
 When the gathering turned violent, bystanders perceived to be of Middle Eastern origin or Muslim were attacked.
 The following day, retaliatory vandalism and other assaults were reported around Sydney.